BryceCanyonCounty/bcc-stables/README.md

 - Configurable cooldown time for feeding and brushing
 - Choose horse gender at purchase
 - Distance-based NPC spawns
+- Use oil lantern from inventory to equip a lantern to your horse

 #### Tips
 - Whistleing -- A short whistle will call your horse.
 A long one will set your horse to follow you.
 A second long whistle or mounting your horse will cancel following.